mideind/GreynirServer/README.md

 Reynir works in stages, roughly as follows:

 1. *Web scraper*, built on [BeautifulSoup](http://www.crummy.com/software/BeautifulSoup/)
-2. *Tokenizer*, relying on the BÍN database of Icelandic word forms
+2. *Tokenizer*, relying on the BÍN database of Icelandic word forms for initial POS tagging
 3. *Parser*, using an [Earley algorithm](http://en.wikipedia.org/wiki/Earley_parser) to parse text according to an unconstrained context-free grammar that may be ambiguous
 4. *Parse forest analyzer* and information extractor